Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Related Work

 \subsection{Reader Perceptions of AI Disclosure}

 Research on AI disclosure highlights its paradoxical effect on interpersonal trust.
-Several studies show that when readers learn AI contributed to a text, their trust in the human author declines even if the text’s quality is unchanged~\cite{jakesch2019ai, lermann2024effects, liu2022will, proksch2024impact, schilke2025transparency}.
-This "transparency penalty" challenges the conventional assumption that openness builds trust~\cite{sah2018conflict}.
+Several studies show that when readers learn AI contributed to a text, their trust in the human author declines even if the quality of the text is unchanged~\cite{jakesch2019ai, lermann2024effects, liu2022will, proksch2024impact, schilke2025transparency}.
+This ``transparency penalty'' challenges the conventional assumption that openness builds trust~\cite{sah2018conflict}.
 The magnitude of this trust erosion is not uniform and appears to be moderated by individual differences.
 For instance, \citet{schilke2025transparency} found that people with more positive attitudes toward AI show a smaller decline in trust upon disclosure.
 Furthermore, a user's AI literacy plays a significant role in shaping their perceptions~\cite{mahmud2024decoding, schiavo2024comprehension}.
-AI-literate individuals tend to view its use as pragmatic, whereas less knowledgeable readers may see it as incompetence or laziness~\cite{mahmud2024decoding, schiavo2024comprehension}.
+AI-literate individuals tend to view its use as pragmatic, whereas less knowledgeable readers may interpret it as a sign of incompetence or laziness~\cite{mahmud2024decoding, schiavo2024comprehension}.

-Complicating this landscape is the fact that people are increasingly unable to distinguish AI-generated text from human writing without explicit disclosure~\cite{majovsky2024perfect, weber2023testing}, a finding that holds true even for those knowledgeable about LLMs~\cite{dugan2023real, hakam2024human, porter2024ai}.
-This creates a risk of mis-attribution, where readers may credit AI-generated text to a human, only to have their perception negatively altered if the AI's role is later revealed.
+Complicating this landscape is the fact that people are increasingly unable to distinguish AI-generated text from human writing without explicit disclosure~\cite{majovsky2024perfect, weber2023testing}, a finding that holds true even for those knowledgeable about large language models (LLMs)~\cite{dugan2023real, hakam2024human, porter2024ai}.
+This creates a risk of misattribution, where readers may credit AI-generated text to a human, only to have their perception negatively altered if AI involvement is later revealed.
 Despite the importance of this phenomenon, little research has systematically examined how varying \textit{degrees} of AI involvement influence reader perception across different writing contexts.